LukeTOBrien/webdev-curriculum/JavaScript/en-GB/03 Farm Animal - Events/03 Farm Animals - Events en-GB.md

 <link rel="stylesheet" type="text/css" href="styles.css">
 ```

-Here we are saying that we wish to link to a stylesheet that is a text CSS file that is located in the file "styles.css".
+Here we are saying that we wish to link to a stylesheet that is a text CSS file that is located in the file "styles.css".<br>
 <b>Note:</b> You can read more about the [`<link>` element here](https://www.w3schools.com/tags/tag_link.asp)

 ## Moving script